Nerwyn/android-tv-card/README.md

 | -------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | custom_actions | object | Custom actions for the remote control.
 Each item is an object that can optionally have an `icon` (will use original key icon if overwriting an existing one and icon is not provided) and at least one of the following properties: `tap_action`, `hold_action`, `double_tap_action`. |

-If you want to add custom buttons to the remote control (of if you want to reconfigure the existing buttons or touchpad actions), you can do it by adding an object to the `custom_actions` object.
+If you want to add custom buttons to the remote control (or if you want to reconfigure the existing buttons or touchpad actions), you can do it by adding an object to the `custom_actions` object.
 Each object should contain one or more of either `tap_action`, `hold_action`, and or `double_tap_action`.

 | Name              | Type              | Description                                                                                                                                                                                     |
 | ----------------- | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |